 - Film and television star

-- Supporter of the Castro and Chavez regimes in Cuba and Venezuela, respectively
+- Longtime supporter of the Castro and Chavez regimes in Cuba and Venezuela, respectively

 - Supporter of Not In Our Name, a Maoist-created antiwar movement

 - Depicts America as “one of the main purveyors of violence in this world”

 Danny Glover was born in San Francisco on July 22, 1946, to parents who were active members of the NAACP.
 He studied economics at San Francisco State College (SFSC), where he was strongly influenced by Amiri Baraka, the black separatist Sonia Sanchez, and other radicals who either visited or taught there in the tumultuous Sixties.
 Moreover, Glover joined the campus's Black Students Union (BSU), which staged a five-month-long strike that ultimately pressured the school into establishing its first Ethnic Studies Department.
 Glover today recounts how he and his fellow BSU members “worked in the [Black] Panthers' free-breakfast-for-children program,” “helped them [the Panthers] organize their newspaper,” and “embraced a lot of struggles globally,” including “the anti-Vietnam War movement” and “liberation struggles going on in South Africa, the Portuguese colonies, and Zimbabwe.”
 Also during his young adulthood, Glover “lived in a political commune for a year.”

 In 1974, Glover began training at the American Conservatory Theater's Black Actors Workshop.
 He made his (uncredited) film debut five years later in Escape from Alcatraz and subsequently went on to become a major actor in the film industry, beginning with his 1984 appearance in Places in the Heart.
 For additional details of Glover's acting career, click here and here.